grausof/keras-sincnet/README.md

 SincNet (M. Ravanelli - Y. Bengio) implementation using Keras Functional Framework v2+
-- Models are converted from original caffe networks.
+- Models are converted from original torch networks.
 - It supports only Tensorflow backend

 # SincNet